Adoria298/fez/CONTRIBUTING.md

 ### Releases

+Releases happen either after 5 high priority issues are fixed, or when a project ends.
+A release's pull request should be the last one in its project.
+Between projects, if 5 features are added, a release should be created following the below guidelines.
+If not, these features are to be considered part of the new project.

 1. Ensure all tests are met.
 There should be a maximum of 10 low priority bugs.

 2. Create a separate branch for your release, that is based off main.